 Medical/compassionate withdrawals may be considered when incompletes or other arrangements with instructors are not available, or when restricted withdrawals and other enrollment options are not possible.

 All requests require thorough and credible documentation.
-Usually, consideration is for a complete withdrawal; application for less than a complete withdrawal must be especially documented to justify the selective nature of the request.
-It is your responsibility to insure appropriate forms and documents are included and complete.
+Generally, students request a complete withdrawal from semester coursework.
+Application for a partial withdrawal must be specifically documented to justify the selective nature of the request.
+It is your responsibility to ensure appropriate forms and documents are included and complete.
 However, completing the process does not guarantee or ensure approval; each case is reviewed individually.
 The medical designee may seek additional information from you, from your instructors or from those providing the documentation.
 Verification of authenticity of documentation is standard practice.

 If you are receiving financial assistance, you are strongly encouraged to consult with a Student Financial Assistance Counselor to identify and understand the financial assistance / monetary implications of processing this withdrawal transaction.